 - In the first column, select a field, a Strategy, or a When condition from the

 Note: To make a property available for use as an eligibility condition, define it as a Relevant Record for your primary context class, which by default is your Customer class.
-For more information, see Configuring properties for use in engagement policies and proposition filters.
+For more information, see Configuring properties for use in engagement policies.

 - In the second column, select a comparator from the list.
 For Strategies, the comparator is always has results for.